Dr. Phil. Emmanouela Grypeou

 Relations between Eastern Christianity with Judaism and Islam in Late Antiquity; Pseudepigrapha; Apocalypticism and Eschatology; Ancient Christian exegesis; Church History and Literature of the Christian Orient; Christian demonology; Magic in Byzantium

-Emmanouela Grypeou has a Ph.D. studies in the Field: “Languages and Cultures of the Christian Orient” from the University of Tübingen and is senior lecturer (universiterslektor) for the History of Christianity at Stockholm University in Sweden.
-Previously, she has held research and teaching positions at the University of Erfurt and the Humboldt-University in Berlin in Germany, at the University of Cambridge and the University of Oxford in the U.K, and as a visiting scholar at the University of Virginia in the US.
-Her research focuses of the interactions between Eastern Christianity with Judaism and Early Islam respectively, as well as on apocalypticism and eschatology.
+Emmanouela Grypeou is a senior lecturer for the History of Christianity at Stockholm University in Sweden.
+Previously, she has held research and teaching positions at the University of Erfurt, Humboldt University Berlin, University of Cambridge, University of Oxford, and as a visiting scholar at the University of Virginia.
+Her research focuses on the interactions between Eastern Christianity with Judaism and Early Islam respectively, as well as on apocalypticism and eschatology.

 The Horarium is a short text which catalogues and describes the hours of the night and/or day in which the elements of the creation worship and offer praise to God.
 The text expands on the biblical motif of the creation praising the creator (Ps 145:21; 148:1-8; 150:6, etc.).
 This praise is also related to the heavenly liturgy including mentioning of priests, rituals and other liturgical acts.
 In most recensions this list is divided into two major sections, the "Hours of the Night" and the "Hours of the Day".
 This extremely popular and influential text from Late Antiquity is attested in a complex manuscript and recension tradition and is preserved in Greek, Syriac, Armenian, Ge‛ez, Georgian, and Arabic.